scarpazza/crossdrobo/README.md

   Section header string table index: 28
 ```

-Finally, run the executable by copying to a share (e.g., called "Incoming" already mounted at `/Volumes/Incoming`) and running it!
+Finally, copy your `hello` executable onto a Drobo-served share, e.g., called "Incoming" in the example below and already mounted at `/Volumes/Incoming` on the build host.
+You will be able to find the same executable on the Drobo at absolute path `/mnt/DroboFS/Shares/Incoming/`.

 ```
 macbook:crossdrobo scarpaz$ cp hello /Volumes/Incoming/

-macbook:crossdrobo scarpaz$ ssh mydrobo
+macbook:crossdrobo scarpaz$ ssh scarpazdrobo

 ScarpazDrobo:~ $ cd /mnt/DroboFS/Shares/Incoming/